lynxthecat/adblock-lean/README.md

 opkg install nano
 nano /etc/adblock-lean/config
 ```

+## Local Blocklist and Allowlist
+adblock-lean supports the use of a local blocklist or allowlist to supplement and/or override the downloaded blocklists and allowlists.

+Simply add domains (e.g. example.com) seperated by newlines in `/etc/adblock-lean/blocklist` or `/etc/adblock-lean/allowlist` (these paths are configurable in the config).

+The following features are supported:

+- allow a subdomain of a blocked domain;
+- allow a perfectly matched domain from the blocklist; and
+- allow a higher level domain when subdomains are blocked (allow example.com when ads.example.com and tracking.example.com are in the blocklist).

 ### Automatic blocklist updates
 Automatic blocklist updates can be enabled via a cron job.
 When enabled, adblock-lean will run according to schedule specified in the config file, with a delay of random number of minutes (0-60).